-Department of Subatomic and Radiation Physics, University of Ghent, 9000 Ghent, Belgium, [†]See the special section of these proceedings.
+Department of Subatomic and Radiation Physics, University of Ghent, 9000 Ghent, Belgium,

 Abstract.
 The feasibility and specific design of an acoustic neutrino detection array at the South Pole depend on the acoustic properties of the ice.
 The South Pole Acoustic Test Setup (SPATS) has been built to evaluate the acoustic characteristics of the ice in the 1 to 100 kHz frequency range.
 The most recent results of SPATS are presented.